 Mortgage declined due to affordability/income

-As with everything else, lenders assess income in different ways.
+As with everything else, lenders assess personal income in different ways.
 Whilst one lender will take an average spread across varied amounts of income, another will only look at your latest income figures.
 Another lender may only be willing to accept contractual employment for income, whilst some will be a better fit for self-employed people.

 If you get the largest portion of your salary from overtime and/or bonuses, it is best to approach a lender whose assessments will take additional income into account, rather than just your stated salary.

 Affordability is no different from other aspects of a mortgage assessment in that different lenders assess affordability differently.
 A more risk-averse lender may be willing to offer a higher loan amount, while some lenders will only offer a fraction of what you need by looking at the same numbers.
 On average, lenders will offer up to 4x your annual income, but the offer from some lenders will only amount to 3x, while others will offer 5x or even 6x in some cases.